5 Options To Consider For Any Writer Who Is Tired

 There is a reason that God gave us Sabbaths.
 As Jesus said, the Sabbaths are in God’s plan because we need them, not because God needs to push us around.
 Your very timely piece is a reminder to keep our Sabbaths, no matter which day works for that purpose.

-• Gaye Lindfors
+2. Gaye Lindfors says

 Thank you for writing what is on so many writers’ hearts!
 Your reminder to pray…my favorite part of your post.
 I’m taking that with me today.